yeg003/threat-hunting-zero-day-ransomware-pwncrypt-outbreak/README.md

 ![Timeline](pwncrypt-timeline.png)

-## Report

-See [`pwncrypt-threat-hunt-report.md`](./pwncrypt-threat-hunt-report.md) for the full analysis, IOCs, timeline, and recommendations.

 ## Outcome

 The incident was contained.
 The script was executed but encryption failed or was prevented.
 Recommended follow-up actions were implemented.